PombertLab/ID16S/README.md

 * [References](#References)

 ## Introduction
 The ID16S pipeline reconstructs the composition of bacterial species from a multifasta file of 16S amplicon sequences.
 Inferences are derived from [BLAST](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) homology searches against the NCBI 16S Microbial database.
-Normalization based on rRNA copy is performed by utilizing a database produced from all completely assembled bacterial genome annotations within RefSeq[]().
+Normalization based on rRNA copy variation is performed by utilizing a database produced from all completely assembled bacterial genome annotations within [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/).
 For a good overview of rRNA copy variation, please see this excellent [review](https://doi.org/10.1016/j.tim.2020.05.019) by Lavrinienko *et al.*

 The ID16S pipeline was tested on Nanopore 1D reads obtained with the 16S Barcoding Kit (SQK-RAB204).
 Identification accuracy parallels that of the Nanopore sequencing reads.
 This pipeline should work on all 16S datasets but full length 16S amplicons are preferable.